Renault Kadjar SUV (2015 - ) review

 Unsurprisingly, the Kadjar behaves very much like its sister car on the road, and that’s a very, very good thing.
 It has a brilliant mix of dynamic abilities, blending stable, secure and controlled handling with a cosseting ride and excellent rolling refinement.
 Chuck in the responsive, nicely weighted steering, a crisp gearshift and lightly sprung pedals, and the Kadjar is a very relaxed and easy car to drive.
 That makes it absolutely perfect for the family-ferrying duties for which it’ll most likely be used.
 Most versions have front-wheel drive, but four-wheel drive can be specified if you wish.
 However, we wouldn’t bother unless you regularly drive in snow or mud, because it’ll make your Kadjar more costly to buy and run.

 The Kadjar weighs in with a mixed performance here, depending on which engine you choose.
 We’d avoid the one petrol engine on offer, a 1.2-litre turbo with 128bhp.
 The output sounds prodigious, but with not-quite-so-generous torque, it feels frustratingly flat at the bottom of the rev range.
 Worse still, it hardly gets any more muscular further up the range, even when you work it to its limits, and it also takes an absolute age to build revs.
 Sure, a car like the Kadjar doesn’t need to be fast, but it does need to be flexible, and with this engine, it really isn’t.
-However, it is with the diesel engines available.
+We've also tried this engine paired with the optional twin-clutch automatic gearbox rather than the six-speed manual, and while the engine is no punchier in this form, it doesn't do the performance any harm, either.
+However, the diesel engines on offer are much better.
 There are two – a 1.5 with 108bhp and a 1.6 with 128bhp – and it’s the lower powered one that’s the pick of the range.
 It feels eager when you’re trying to build or maintain speed, which makes your progress nice and easy.
 It also stays quiet and smooth, even when you have to work it hard.
 All that is true of the 1.6 as well, but it doesn’t really feel any quicker than the 1.5 in the real world, so it’s not worth the extra you’ll pay to buy and run it.